-In July 2009, the Parent Company and OJSC Maxi-Group received a claim from the Maxi-Group's minority shareholder to invalidate and reverse the results of the public auction through which NLMK acquired shares in companies, controlled by Maxi-Group (Note 13).
-No adjustments in relation to this claim were made in these interim condensed consolidated financial statements, as the Group's management strongly believes that the Group acted in full compliance with the Russian legislation and pledge contracts terms and hence believes that the probability of unfavorable outcome for the Group in relation to this claim is remote.
+In July 2009, the Parent Company and OJSC Maxi-Group received a claim filed in a court in Russia from the Maxi-Group's minority shareholder to invalidate and reverse the results of the public auction through which NLMK acquired shares in companies, controlled by Maxi-Group (Note 13).
+Subsequently in November 2009 Russian court of first instance ordered to adjudicate a claim from the Maxi-Group's minority shareholder.
+Accordingly, no adjustments in relation to this claim were made in these interim condensed consolidated financial statements.